 Performance outcomes Acceptable outcomes Applicant response if a fire trail, has an access easement that is granted in favour of Council and Queensland Fire and Emergency Services.
 PO8 The development design responds to the potential threat of bushfire and establishes clear evacuation routes which demonstrate an acceptable or tolerable risk to people.
 The lot layout: (a) minimises the length of the development perimeter exposed to, or adjoining hazardous vegetation; (b) avoids the creation of potential bottle-neck points in the movement network; (c) establishes direct access to a safe assembly /evacuation area in the event of an approaching bushfire; and (d) ensures roads likely to be used in the event of a fire are designed to minimise traffic congestion.
 Note - For example, developments should avoid finger-like or hour-glass subdivision patterns or substantive vegetated corridors between lots.
 In order to demonstrate compliance with the performance outcome, a bushfire management plan prepared by a suitably qualified person may be required.
 The bushfire management plan should be developed in accordance with the Public Safety Business Agency (PSBA) guideline entitled "Undertaking a Bushfire Protection Plan.
-Advice from the Queensland Fire and Emergency Services (QFES) should be sought as appropriate Proposal complies.
+Advice from the Queensland Fire and Emergency Services (QFES) should be sought as appropriate Part of the site is impacted by a Potential Impact Buffer only.
+The proposal is not considered to be at risk of bushfire.
 PO9 Critical infrastructure does not increase the potential bushfire hazard.
 AO9 Critical or potentially hazardous infrastructure such as water supply, electricity, gas and telecommunications are placed underground.
-Proposal complies or is capable of complying.
-Development design and separation from bushfire hazard - material change of use PO10 AO10 N/A
+Part of the site is impacted by a Potential Impact Buffer only.
+The proposal is not considered to be at risk of bushfire.
+Development design and separation from bushfi Development design and separation from bushfire hazard - material change of use PO10 AO10 N/A